chandler14362/BinaryRecords/README.md

 And regardless of if the type is backwards compatible or not:

-reserialized data gets put back at full confidence so the next time its deserialized its ultra-fast again.
+Reserialized data gets put back at full confidence so the next time its deserialized its ultra-fast again.

 ```
 BinaryRecords specification
-Last modified at 2021-03-11 00:15:05 -0500
+Last modified at 2021-03-11 15:21:35 -0500
 Chandler Stowell © 2021-03-08 8:24:00 -0500
 ```